janecyyu/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.
+Ans: 1.
+Server-Side Routing - keep the server.js clean and restful
+     2. Express middleware - can add authentication, logging, custom middleware to safe our backend data.

-- [ ] Describe Middleware?
+- [x] Describe Middleware?
+Ans: It's like functions, it can be customized, can also add extra functionality to our application.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?
+Ans: Everything is a resource, each resource is accessible via a unique URI.
+They can have multiple representations.
+Resource management happens via HTTP methods.

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?
+Ans: status 200

 - [ ] How can we partition our application into sub-applications?